 A popular method allowing shareholders to exit a company and sell their shares is via a share buyback.
 This is where a company purchases its own shares from the shareholder.

 If you are considering carrying out a share buyback, it is important to get the correct legal advice.
-Lanyon Bowdler has an experienced team of experts who have dealt with a substantial number of share buybacks and are in the best position to help you through the process to reach a satisfactory conclusion.
+Lanyon Bowdler has an experienced team of expert Business Lawyers who have dealt with a substantial number of share buybacks and are in the best position to help you through the process to reach a satisfactory conclusion.

 As part of our legal advice, we will explain how a share buyback works and how it is funded in clear, easy to understand language.
 We will also implement the buyback and file all necessary documents with the relevant authorities, whilst keeping you fully informed at every stage.